pcsong33/ChatWireProtocol/notebook.md

 1. Check if the sender of queued msg is in the dictionary, in case their account has been deleted.
 1. ~~Ensure multiple logins to an account cannot occur.~~
 1. Test the code a lottttt more, across multiple devices too.
+    1. Character limits
+    1. Client dying
+    1. Queueing messages for the same client on diff threads (need locking?)
+    1. ~~Search via text wildcard~~
+    1. Need to send message lengths in buffers? might also fix the time sleeping for queueing stuff
 1. General code clean up and abstraction.
+1. Unit tests

 ## 2/12/2023